STARS4ALL/tessdb-server/README.md

 ##  Service reload

 During a reload the service is not stopped and re-reads the new values form the configuration file and apply the changes.
 In general, all aspects not related to maintaining the current connection to the MQTT broker or changing the database schema can be reloaded.
-The full list is described in the section B above.
+The full list is described inside the configuration file.

 * *Linux:* The `service emadb reload` will keep the MQTT connection intact.
 * *Windows:* There is no GUI button in the service tool for a reload.
 You must execute an auxiliar script `C:\emadb\winreload.py` by double-clicking on it.